liuyehcf/BlogSource/_posts/Cpp-Language.md

 * Allowing early reads of values written by other processors
 * Allowing early reads of values written by the current processor

+### 5.2.3 Total Store Order

+otal Store Order (TSO) is a type of memory consistency model used in computer architecture to manage how memory operations (reads and writes) are ordered and observed by different parts of the system.

+In a Total Store Order model:

+* **Writes are not immediately visible to all processors**: When a processor writes to memory, that write is not instantly visible to all other processors.
+There's a delay because writes are first written to a store buffer unique to each processor.
+* **Writes are seen in order**: Even though there's a delay in visibility, writes to the memory are seen by all processors in the same order.
+This is the "total order" part of TSO, which means that if Processor A sees Write X followed by Write Y, Processor B will also see Write X before Write Y.
+* **Reads may bypass writes**: If a processor reads a location that it has just written to, it may get the value from its store buffer (the most recent write) rather than the value that is currently in memory.
+This means a processor can see its writes immediately but may not see writes from other processors that happened after its own write.
+* **Writes from a single processor are seen in the order issued**: Writes by a single processor are observed in the order they were issued by that processor.
+If Processor A writes to memory location X and then to memory location Y, all processors will see the write to X happen before the write to Y.

+This model is a compromise between strict ordering and performance.
+In a system that enforces strict ordering (like Sequential Consistency), every operation appears to happen in a strict sequence, which can be quite slow.
+TSO allows some operations to be reordered (like reads happening before a write is visible to all) for better performance while still maintaining a predictable order for writes, which is critical for correctness in many concurrent algorithms.

+TSO is commonly used in x86 processors, which strikes a balance between the predictable behavior needed for programming ease and the relaxed rules that allow for high performance in practice.

 ## 5.3 std::memory_order

 1. `std::memory_order_seq_cst`: **Provide happens-before relationship.**